ros2/ros2_documentation/source/Tutorials/WritingASimplePublisherAndSubscriber(Python).rst

           self.listener_callback,
           10)

-The subscriber’s constructor and callback don’t include any timer definition.
+The subscriber’s constructor and callback don’t include any timer definition, because it doesn't need one.
+It's callback gets called as soon as it receives a message.

-On lines 32-33 the callback simply prints an info message to the console declaring that it received a message.
+The callback definition simply prints an info message to the console declaring that it received a message.
 It also adds the message data to the info message.
 Recall that the publisher defines ``msg.data = 'Hello World: %d' % self.i``